hufflk96/Employee/README.md

 - [Questions](#questions)

 ## Installation
-Clone the repo into your vs code, install inquirer if needed by typing "npm i inquirer@8.2.4" in the terminal and run it by typing "node index.js".
-This application also requires node.js and mysql2 to be installed.
+Clone the repository, install inquirer by typing "npm i inquirer@8.2.4" in the terminal.
 To start the application, just type npm start in your console.

 ## Usage
 Example Screenshot